-The program accepts accepts offenders with assaultive offenses and will be reviewed, considered, with pre-authorization on a case by case basis from Collin County CSCD, after thorough review of offense reports and criminal history only if veteran has not received a conviction.
-All sexual offenses and dishonorable discharges are eligible.
-Veterans should have a mental health diagnosis determined by assessment.
-In no diagnosis exists, the program requests veteran be evaluated by a licensed professional.
+VALOR participants must be justice-involved veterans sanctioned from a State or County Court within Texas.
+The program accepts offenders with assaultive offenses and will be reviewed, considered, with pre-authorization on a case by case basis from Collin County Sheriffs Office, and after thorough review of offense reports and criminal history.
+All sex offenses and dishonorable discharges are ineligible.
+Veterans must successfully complete a mental health and medical screening evaluation for minimum security.
+Some accommodations can be made; however, if these are not sufficient to address the issue, the individual will be deemed ineligible for the program.